DebinixTeam/esp32-adapter-board-v1x/README.md

 ## Use cases

  * This adapter board was used to create a [nautical precision barometer](https://github.com/DebinixTeam/esp32-nautical-barometer-gold) with a unique pressure history function.
 This [instructable](https://www.instructables.com) documents the project.
+Find the tested ESP32 modules and pressure sensor in the nautical barometer project [here](https://github.com/DebinixTeam/esp32-nautical-barometer-gold/blob/master/hw-compatibility-list.md).

 * The adapter board has numerous I2C header positions for various pressure sensors.
 However, any I2C breakout board can be used with DuPont wires to match individual signals.